Skip to content

 About BioDoks

-After a while of thinking and planning, I founded BioDoks e.
+After careful consideration and planning, I founded BioDoks e.
 U. in 2020.
-I studied Biology with the focus neuroscience, behavior, physiology and physiological psychology at the University of Bielefeld, Germany.
-Afterwards, I performed my PhD thesis at the Max Planck Institute for Brain Research, Frankfurt/Main with the academic supervision by the TU Darmstadt.
-After graduation, I moved to the US and worked for 5 years as PostDoc at the Lombardi Cancer Center, Georgetown University, Washington, DC.
+I studied Biology at the University of Bielefeld, Germany, with a focus on neuroscience, behavior, physiology, and physiological psychology.
+Subsequently, I completed my PhD thesis at the Max Planck Institute for Brain Research in Frankfurt/Main, under the academic supervision of TU Darmstadt.
+Following my graduation, I relocated to the United States, where I worked for five years as a Postdoctoral Researcher at the Lombardi Cancer Center, Georgetown University, Washington, DC.

 Stefanie Flunkert smiling in her office